dlove24/lbutils/examples/drivers/README.md

 based on the same driver code.
 - `seven_segment_hex_example.py`.
 Example of using the
 `lbutils.drivers.SegHexDisplay` driver for a seven-segment display, requiring seven GPIO pins.
-A complete example is available at [WokWi] (https://wokwi.com/projects/360462223276690433), which is based on the same driver code.
+A complete example is available at [WokWi](https://wokwi.com/projects/360462223276690433), which is based on the same driver code.

 ## Tested Implementations